paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

   (E) Provision of real property maintenance services for the Secretary concerned.

-  (F) Provision of such other services relating to activities that will occur on the leased property as the Secretary concerned considers appropriate.
+  (F) Provision of such other services relating to activities that will occur on the leased property as the Secretary concerned considers appropriate, which may include industrial process optimization.

+  (G) Refurbishment of existing industrial plant equipment on the leased property.

+  (H) Removal and replacement of industrial plant equipment on the leased property that is at or near end-of-life.

+  (I) Provision of new industrial plant equipment on the leased property (including new technology), installation of such equipment, and maintenance of such equipment, but only if the title to such equipment passes to the Federal Government.

 (2) In-kind consideration under paragraph (1) may be accepted at any property or facilities under the control of the Secretary concerned that are selected for that purpose by the Secretary concerned.